Semal10/SQL-Editor/README.md

 Lasting i took the average of all the above methods , and stated it to be my final DOMContentLoad & Page Load time.

+## Optimization

+Used debounce function to avoid unnecessary re-renders and save the time.